fiyadovich/grc-projects/tryhackme-writeups/governance-and-regulation.md

 ### GRC Framework
 The GRC framework integrates three components:
-- **Governance** — rules, processes, and policies that steer the organisation
+- **Governance:** rules, processes, and policies that steer the organisation
-- **Risk Management** — day-to-day technical processes to identify and mitigate risk
+- **Risk Management:** day-to-day technical processes to identify and mitigate risk
-- **Compliance** — steps taken to meet standards and operate legally
+- **Compliance:** steps taken to meet standards and operate legally

 ### Relevant Laws and Regulations